mkirschenbaum/ENGL-668K-Data-Stories/ed_summers.md

 of language (English, Spanish and Portuguese) by a particular individual in different contexts was another example of this type of treatment.

-But there were many interesting things that were discussed, so it's probably not fair for me to start highlighting them.
+But there were *many* interesting things that were discussed, so it's probably not fair for me to start highlighting them.
+The stories contained several comments about the limitations of collecting data from Twitter using TAGS.

-There were several comments about the limitations of collecting data from Twitter using TAGS.
 For example:

 Andy: